Dosage & administration

 The primary endpoint in EMPA-REG OUTCOME was the time to first occurrence of a Major Adverse Cardiac Event (MACE).
 A major adverse cardiac event was defined as occurrence of either a CV death or a non-fatal myocardial infarction (MI) or a non-fatal stroke.
 The statistical analysis plan had pre-specified that the 10 and 25 mg doses would be combined.
 A Cox proportional hazards model was used to test for non-inferiority against the pre-specified risk margin of 1.3 for the hazard ratio of MACE and superiority on MACE if non-inferiority was demonstrated.
 Type-1 error was controlled across multiples tests using a hierarchical testing strategy.

 Empagliflozin significantly reduced the risk of first occurrence of primary composite endpoint of CV death, non-fatal myocardial infarction, or non-fatal stroke (HR: 0.86; 95% CI: 0.74, 0.99).
 The treatment effect was due to a significant reduction in the risk of CV death in subjects randomized to empagliflozin (HR: 0.62; 95% CI: 0.49, 0.77), with no change in the risk of non-fatal myocardial infarction or non-fatal stroke (see Table 8and Figures 4and 5).
-Results for the 10 mg and 25 mg empagliflozin doses were consistent with results for the combined dose groups.
+Results for the 10 mg and 25 mg empagliflozin dosages were consistent with results for the combined dose groups.

 | Placebo N=2,333 | Empagliflozin N=4,687 | Hazard ratio vs placebo (95% CI) | |